This morning Jesus beamed down on the Isle of Wight and The Needles as we drove to Milford on Sea to collect repeat prescriptions.

 As I photographed these two views and yachts risen to the surface on the tide

-Jackie photographed the whole stretch,
+Jackie pictured the whole stretch,

 Venturing further inland we found Undershore decidedly damp – reflecting pools stretched from side to side and mud washed down from the verges threaded longitudinal serpentine streaks down the centre.